langchain-ai/open-canvas/README.md

 1. Add to or update the model provider variables in `constants.ts`.
 2. Install the necessary package for the provider (e.g. `@langchain/anthropic`).
-3. Update the `getModelNameAndProviderFromConfig` function in `src/agent/utils.ts` to include your new model name and provider.
+3. Update the `getModelConfig` function in `src/agent/utils.ts` to include an `if` statement for your new model name and provider.
 4. Manually test by checking you can:
   > - 4a.
 Generate a new artifact
   >